nemequ/wav/README.md

  * MIPS uses `v16i8` and `v4f32`.

-Even the x86 APIs (SSE, AVX, AVX-512, etc.) aren't as aggressively untyped as `wasm_simd128.h` as it has distinct types for floats (`__m128`) and doubles (`__m128d`); only integer vectors use one type (`__m128i`) for everything.  `wasm_simd128.h` is really the exception, not the rule.
+Even the x86 APIs (SSE, AVX, AVX-512, etc.) aren't as aggressively uni-typed as `wasm_simd128.h` as it has distinct types for floats (`__m128`) and doubles (`__m128d`); only integer vectors use one type (`__m128i`) for everything.  `wasm_simd128.h` is really the exception, not the rule.